TheOdinProject/curriculum/ruby/computer_science/project_recursion.md

 Once you have a firm grasp on solving Fibonacci with recursion, create a new file and work on a merge sort:

-1. Build a function `mergeSort` that takes in an array and returns a sorted array, using a recursive merge sort methodology.
+1. Build a function `#merge_sort` that takes in an array and returns a sorted array, using a recursive merge sort methodology.

 Test Examples: